 - Complex negotiations with HMRC in respect of inheritance tax

-- Estates with significant gifts within the 7 years prior to death
+- Estates with significant gifts within the seven years prior to death, or gifts involving “reservation of benefit” under the inheritance tax legislation

 On average, estates that fall within this range are dealt with within 4 to 12 months.
 Typically, valuing the estate and pre grant administration usually takes between two and six months (depending on complexity and composition of estate), obtaining the grant of probate takes 12 to 24 weeks.
 Collecting assets then follows, which can take between 12 to 24 weeks.
 Once this has been done, we can distribute the assets, which will normally take around 4 weeks.